SUNSET OF FURMANKIND

 Despite the fact that a hybrid of human and mountain lion had him by the throat in a tight grip, Renwick was used to such mood swings by volunteers he had worked with in the past.
 He knew the potential for danger was there, but he looked into Jon's eyes with a piercing directness of his own.

 “If you murder me, don't count on getting your way,” he wheezed through the fingers clutching his throat.
-“Rather than destroy you, the guards here would sedate you and then an old but reliable surgical procedure would be performed on your brain to wipe your memories, Jon.
+“Rather than destroy you, the guards here would sedate you and then a surgical procedure would be performed on your brain to wipe your memories, Jon.
 Afterward, you would simply resume the furmankind process as a simpleton to be retrained as the Institute sees fit.”

 Jon relaxed his grip slightly, his eyes growing wide.